Date(s) - 2023-03-21 - 2023-03-30

 - How do statistical tests work in general?

 - How can we measure association of two variables?

 - What is multiple testing and how can we correct for it?

 - Pre-installed R and R-Studio

 We will be working in R, but we will not learn – nor require – advanced programming.
 The focus of the course is on the statistical concepts.
-Please help us to adapt the content to your pre-knowledge by answering the questions in the booking form.

 - Sarah Kaspar, Centre for Statistical Data Analysis, EMBL Heidelberg, Germany.

 - Julia Philipp